gwendolynthompson/proxy-tuning/README.md

 <img width="205" alt="Screenshot 2024-10-23 at 1 27 31 PM" src="https://github.com/user-attachments/assets/ac7b0cfd-c45d-41cb-9237-59a038c93cbf">

-**But** it is significantly more efficent because there is no need for full model tuning and no parameter updates.
+**But** it is significantly more efficent (1.3 - 15 times more) because there is no need for full model tuning and no parameter updates.

 ## Pseudocode
 <img width="559" alt="Screenshot 2024-10-23 at 2 28 04 PM" src="https://github.com/user-attachments/assets/718b09ad-f908-45bf-ae7e-882068c6f2cb">